ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 ### Augmentation

 Various data augmentation methods were required to generalise the models to the unseen test set.
-I used different input augmentations during training and was manually updated depending on the CV score of the models.
+I used different input augmentations during training and updated the augmentation manually, depending on the CV score of the models.
 Initially the models were trained with only JPEG compression, downscaling, resizing and horizontal flipping.
 Upon further training more stronger versions of the above augmentation were applied along with other general pixel level augmentation such as adjustments to brightness, contrast and introducing noise.
 Full details of the coded implementation are available [here](https://github.com/ryanwongsa/DeepFakeDetectionChallenge/blob/master/augmentations/augment.py).

 ### Face Detector